mingz628/FunGP/README.md

 fdate_smooth = tem.fit(X)
 ```

-- smoother (str): The smoother to use (e.g., 'bspline', 'fourier', 'kernel').
+- smoother (str): The smoother to use (e.g., 'bspline', 'fourier', 'kernel', 'wavelet').
 - smoother_args (dict): Additional arguments for the smoother (e.g., {'bandwidth': 0.1} for a kernel smoother).
 - domain_range (tuple): The domain range of the functional data.
 - X (ndarray): The input data to transform.